THE AFGHAN SERIES, DAY 5, 6 & 7

 DAY 7 – BANDE AMIR

-The other reason we have made the journey west was to visit Bande Amir NP, one of the most incredible landscapes I have ever seen.
-You could have thought you were in the middle of the Swiss Alps during summer, it was like nothing I had ever seen.
+Another reason for our westward journey was to visit Bande Amir NP, an incredible landscape.
+It felt like the Swiss Alps in summer, a sight unlike any other.
 I had sure annoyed my driver by wanting to stop every 2 minutes for a photo but even he wasn’t sick of it and he lives just a few miles from Bamiyan.

 RURAL TOWN